polter-rnd/fltk/README.Wayland.txt

 It is possible to have your FLTK application do all its windowing and drawing through the Wayland protocol on Linux systems.
 All drawing is done via Cairo or EGL.
+FLTK creates an additional library, libfltk_decor.a, contain code for window decorations.

  Configuration
 ---------------